 Ignoring Obstacles

-Create an anchored part around the door and set its CanCollide property to false.
+Create an Anchored part around the object and set its CanCollide property to false.

 Pathfinding Links